 Can we sell tickets for a livestream event?

 You can in theory, but not through your livestreaming platform.
 You would probably have to sell tickets through a separate online ticketing platform and then restrict who can access the live stream, which does present some further difficulties (see below).
+But it is possible and the ISM have a useful resource on this.

-It is also not generally how livestreaming works, and content is normally free.
 Making it free is a good way to keep connected with your members and audiences and a great promotional opportunity too.

 Often livestream platforms offer a way to suggest your viewers make a donation.
 This could go directly to your group or you could promote another cause for people to give to (e.g. a charity you already support or one of the current hardship funds for musicians).